Anvil: Placement

 The anvil is placed as near to the forge as is convenient, generally no more than one step from the forge to prevent heat loss in the work piece.

 An anvil needs to be placed upon a sturdy base made from an impact and fire resistant material.
 Common methods of attaching an anvil are spikes, chains, steel or iron straps, clips, bolts where there are holes provided, and cables.

 The most common base traditionally was a hard wood log or large timber buried several feet into the floor of the forge shop.
-In the industrial era, cast iron bases became available.
+In the industrial era, cast-iron bases became available.
 They had the advantage of adding additional weight to the anvil, making it more stable.
 These bases are highly sought after by collectors today.
-When concrete became widely available, there was a trend to make steel reinforced anvil bases by some smiths, though this practice has largely been abandoned.
+When concrete became widely available, there was a trend to make steel-reinforced anvil bases by some smiths, though this practice has largely been abandoned.
 In more modern times, anvils have been placed upon bases fabricated from steel, often a short thick section of a large I-beam.
 In addition, bases have been made from dimensional lumber bolted together to form a large block or steel drums full of oil-saturated sand to provide a damping effect.
 In recent times, tripod bases of fabricated steel have become popular.

 Types

 There are many designs for anvils, which are often tailored for a specific purpose or to meet the needs of a particular smith.
 For example, there were anvils specifically made for farriers, general smiths, cutlers, chain makers, armorers, saw tuners, coach makers, coopers, and many other types of metal workers.
 Most of these anvil types look similar, but some are radically different.
-Saw maker anvils, for instance, are generally a large rectangular block of steel that have a harder surface than most other anvils due to hammering on a harder steel for saws.
+Saw maker anvils, for instance, are generally large rectangular blocks of steel that have a harder surface than most other anvils due to hammering on a harder steel for saws.
 Bladesmith anvils tend to be rectangular with a hardy and pritchel, but no horn.
 Such designs have originated in diverse geographic locations.
-Several styles of anvils include, Bavarian, French Pig anvil, Austrian, and Chinese turtle anvil.
+Several styles of anvils include Bavarian, French Pig anvil, Austrian, and Chinese turtle anvil.

 The Bavarian style is known for the sloped brow.
 The brow was first used in medieval times to make armor on the church windows below the brow.
-Common manufactures include, Söding Halbach and Holthaus.
+Common manufactures include Söding Halbach and Holthaus.
 This style of anvil is known not to sway in the face due to the extra mass with the brow.